Review Volunteer Journey White in Guatemala Quetzaltenango Teen Mom Shelter

-My favorite memory of this trip are the walks through the city with my Spanish teacher.
-He’s taught me so much through this experience and I loved getting the hands-on approach through Spanish + culture.
+My favorite memory of this trip is the walks through the city with my Spanish teacher.
+He’s taught me so much through this experience and I loved getting the hands-on approach to Spanish + culture.
 We’ve visited El Parque Central, Xelapan, the theatre and more.

 9- How was the ABV USA support prior traveling?

 The support prior to traveling was amazing.
 I felt well informed about the work I’d be doing prior to traveling.
-Also any questions I had were answered within a moment’s notice.
+Also, any questions I had were answered at a moment’s notice.